snnoXy/Throwback_App/README.md

 # Throwback_App
  Throwback is an application designed to give you a place to store all the memories you want to remember.

- The application that developed with Java to work on Android Devices.
+ This application has been developed using Java to run on Android devices.

  It can be seen as an "Instagram for personal use" application.